alekzandr/flowmeter/README.md

 The current implementaion is inefficient at handling memory.
 We are currently beginning optimizations to reduce memory usage and provide a more stable process.
 Processing a large PCAP can be very MEMORY INTENSIVE.

 # Contributions
-If you would like to contribute, feel free to fork the repo, clone the project, submit pull requests, open issues, or request features/enhancements.
+If you would like to contribute feel free to fork the repo, clone the project, submit pull requests, open issues, or request features/enhancements.

 # License
 Flowmeter is currently licensed under the GNU GPLv2.